 REGS workflow: You must implement the workflow below.
 For specific data needed for this application, refer to the information below as well as your analysis of what other data may be required.

-Each graduate student should be able to create an account that enables them to log into the system.

 A user registered in the system as a graduate student can enroll for graduate courses using a web registration system.
+You can assume all user accounts already exist in the database.

 A graduate student has personal information that identifies them.